programmatom/CryptSikyur-Archiver/README.txt

 - Encryption and integrity support for pack and dynamic pack modes Documentation and security analysis can be found in the program directory (Backup/Backup/*.rtf)

 A suite of unit tests is found in subdirectory BackupTest.
 The VS2005 project is set up to run the suite of tests.
-There is an option to run code coverage suing OpenCover by uncommenting the "opencover backup" line in each file.
+There is an option to run code coverage using OpenCover by uncommenting the "opencover backup" line in each file.
 Of course, you must install OpenCover yourself.

 The test tool resides in subdirectory FileUtilityTester and supports a simple scripting language oriented to testing commands that operate on files.